cadrian/yacad/README.md

 # Aim

-Light-weight continuous integration.
-Written in C. Must work on an ARM platform.
+YaCAD is a light-weight continuous integration, written in C.

+It is designed to work well on an ARM platform (Pi, Cubie...)

+It works on Linux.
+There is no cross-platform provision; it is developped mainly on Linux, but also on Cygwin.

 # Usage